aurelia/aurelia.github.io-old/docs/api/router/index.md

 * `mapUnknownRoutes(config: ): RouterConfiguration` - Registers an unknown route handler to be run when the URL fragment doesn&#x27;t match any registered routes.
   * `config: ` - A string containing a moduleId to load, or a [[RouteConfig]], or a function that takes the [[NavigationInstruction]] and selects a moduleId to load.

+* `useViewPortDefaults(viewPortConfig: any): any` - Configures defaults to use for any view ports.
+  * `viewPortConfig: any` - a view port configuration object to use as a default, of the form { viewPortName: { moduleId } }.